 This is fascinating, as there are so many municipal fire, police and rescue companies that have long histories, and not just in the U.K.

-We all know about the NYPD and the like, but each region has its own organizations.
+The NYPD has been aggressive in its licensing, as have other municipal safety organizations.
 And it is not just fire and police squads, but but rescue squads, beach patrols and the like.
 In fact, any city with a surf or beach patrol has a jackpot bonanza with not only licensing, but the promotional value of a good licensing program with tourism and local citizen goodwill.

 If you are in the licensing or marketing business, it might be a good idea to look at your local fire, police and rescue companies to see if there is opportunity, either to license what they have, or help them build a program.
 Very often, municipalities are not only cash strapped, but they do not have good design sense.
 In addition, while their official record keeping is good because it is mandated by law, the photos, logo histories and iconography of these organizations is not always well preserved.